simonihmig/responsive-image/README.md

 ## Image Providers

 So far we have only dealt with local images - static images that are commonly part of your app's git repo and get processed by this addon during the build process.
-But this is addon provides even a more versatile abstraction to use any kind of (remote) images: image providers.
+But this addon provides even a more versatile abstraction to use any kind of (remote) images: image providers.

 A provider is basically an Ember helper that returns a [`ProviderResult`](addon/types.ts), which contains some meta data for a given image, and a function to compute the actual URL for each referenced image, based on its width and type.
 You can use one of the providers